Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 RAWSHOT

-Permanent worldwide commercial rights included in every output
+Permanent worldwide commercial rights included with every output

 Category tools + DIY

-Rights terms vary by plan, vendor, or usage band.
-DIY prompting: Usage clarity depends on model terms, platform rules, and manual review
+Rights terms vary by plan, feature set, or contract.
+DIY prompting: Usage clarity depends on model terms and platform rules, often ambiguously

 6. 06